 If you have been following The Mom Forum, you know that I believe selfcare is a vital part of motherhood.
 I am always looking for ways to expand the conversation about selfcare and provide a space to support moms in their selfcare journey.

-As a result, I created the Mom Selfcare Series, a series of 5 events designed to build community, promote well-being, reduce stress and provide moms with the tools and skills needed to support a healthy selfcare practice.
+As a result, I created the Mom Selfcare Series, a series of 5 events.
+The series is designed to build community, promote well-being, reduce stress and provide moms with the tools and skills needed to support a healthy selfcare practice.
 The series kicks off on March 15 with The Mom Forum Podcast Live, a conversation on maintaining your identity in motherhood.

 Additional events include Moms Night Out Comedy Showcase hosted by actress and comedian Angel Tanksley Moore, Fitness From Within, Motherhood and Romance with relationship expert Rhonda Richards-Smith LCSW, and The Mom Selfcare Summit.

 Thanks to the 3rd Place win in the Comcast Business Pitch Competition, the Mom Forum received $1000 to support this series.
-The funding from Comcast will support the event series by covering the cost of space and community outreach to Los Angeles area moms.
+The funding from Comcast will support the event series.
+It will cover the cost of space and community outreach to Los Angeles area moms.

 Tickets for all events can be purchased at https://themom-forum.com/events/.